alexarlord-boop/test-management/README.md

 ### Components

-- `FlagToggle` – A Ring UI toggle switch with a tooltip and labeled "Global Flag"
+- `FlagToggle` – A Ring UI toggle switch labeled "Global Flag"
 - `ProjectList` – Renders a list of YouTrack projects with avatars

 Both are located in the `/components` directory.